chaitanyamurarka/5-Factory-Linear-Programming/README.md

 manipulate our data as we wish too.
 In this code we can open N factory of any type in any country.
 This thing is not possible with the reference code if change the cat value of 'y' decision variable to 'Integer' from 'Binary'.
 In my code 'y' decision is set to
 'Integer' but if it is changed to 'Binary' then it will also give the same output as the reference code.

+## Note :

+1. To evaluate different scenerios, change the values in file named 'factor.xlsx'.
+2. The Output1 file contains the information about how the demand of a country is fullfilled
+3. The Output2 file contains the information about how factory of which kind to open in which country.